exoplatform/exo-documentation/docs/Administration.rst

 The "Manage spaces" tab can be seen by users belonging to any group listed in the "Manage spaces" permission of the :ref:`Permissions tab <AdministratingSpaces.Permissions>`.
 Users with this permission are allowed to edit or delete any space in the platform.
-They are also allowed to add groups binding to any space.

 |image307|